Mandryl/bolt-example/README.md

 #### 1.Duration of daily scrum

-If not set, 15 minutes will be used as the default value.
+If not set, the value, 15 minutes is set as the default value.

 #### 2.Notification of the start of Daily Scrum Meeting